joshuaskelly/delver-community-mods/language-pack-en-us/README.md

 It is recommended to use a [JSON validator](http://www.google.com/#q=json+validator) to ensure that you have well formed JSON.
 If your JSON is not well formed the Delver engine may not load your content, and potentially could crash.

 ### Additional LocalizedString Properties
 While adding additional JSON properties is still valid JSON, it will cause the Delver engine to crash.
-If you want to leave translation notes, please feel free to use the comment property.
+If you want to leave translation notes please feel free to use the comment property.